This is where a mentor comes in. They’re essential in helping you manage your career. A great mentor does the following:

 Define Ideal Mentors

 Before you start researching real people, create the perfect persona.
-Base your ideal mentor off of what you know about your personality and learning style.
+Base your ideal mentor on what you know about your personality and learning style.

 For example, let’s say you’re more introverted.
 This means you typically feel drained by being in social situations.
 You might prefer a mentor who likes to communicate via text, email, and social media than one who likes to meet in person on a regular basis.